-A:To seek permission, you may wish to consult the sample letters on the University of Connecticut web site.
+A:To seek permission, you may wish to consult the Copyright Permission Forms on the Cornell University's web site.

 Q: If I request permission, but I don’t hear back from the copyright holder, can I still post the materials as long as I let my students know that the materials are copyrighted?

 A: That's tricky.
 As long as you have made a “good faith effort” to get permission and your use favors "fair use," you should be ok to post the materials with a copyright notice attached.
 Keep track of your attempts to get permission.

 Q: Can I photocopy articles to distribute to my students in a face-to-face classroom setting?

 A: You may make one photocopy per student as long as your use meets the fair use guidelines.
 The item should also meet the test of brevity (less than 2500 words) and the test of spontaneity (your decision to use the item was not planned far enough in advance to request permission).
 The item should also have a copyright notice.

 Q: Are there any limitations on posting material within the closed system of Blackboard?